deepanshs/mrinversion/docs/before_getting_started.rst

       there is an isotropic component along the anisotropic dimension, which is not removed by the shear transformation.

-      **Strongly Recommended**: Correct for the isotropic offset along the anisotropic dimension by adding an appropriate coordinates-offset, which is the negative of the isotropic offset.
+      **Required**: Correct for the isotropic offset along the anisotropic dimension by adding an appropriate coordinates-offset.

+  * - |uncheck|
+    - **Are there sinc wiggles in your spectrum?**
+    - Kernel correction for spectrum with sinc wiggle artifacts is coming soon.

 Spinning Sideband correlation datasets
 ''''''''''''''''''''''''''''''''''''''